m-wrzr/populartimes/README.md

 # Populartimes
 The goal of this library is to provide an option to use *Google Maps* popular times data, until it is available via Google's API.
 As Google Maps is constantly updated this library can  be unstable.

 Keep in mind that this API uses the Google Places Web Service, where each API call over a monthly budget is priced.
-For more information check https://developers.google.com/places/web-service/usage-and-billing
+The API call is SKU'd as "Find Current Place" with additional Data SKUs (Basic Data, Contact Data, Atmosphere Data).
+As of February 2018, you can make 5000 calls with the alloted monthly budget.
+For more information check https://developers.google.com/places/web-service/usage-and-billing and https://cloud.google.com/maps-platform/pricing/sheet/#places.

 ## How to get started
-+ Get a Google Maps API key https://developers.google.com/places/web-service/get-api-key (for more than 1000 requests/sec add payment information)
++ Get a Google Maps API key https://developers.google.com/places/web-service/get-api-key
 + `clone` the repository, `cd` into the populartimes directory and run `pip install .`
 + Alternatively install directly from github using `pip install --upgrade git+https://github.com/m-wrzr/populartimes`
 + `import populartimes` and run with `populartimes.get(...)` or `populartimes.get_id(...)`